Run Flat tyres

 Remember that run flat tyres are not indestructible and you still need to take care of them.
 If you get a puncture and continue driving without getting them checked or replaced, your wheels may become damaged in the process.
 This is especially important if the puncture is in the sidewall or at the edge of the tyre tread.
-Even though the sidewalls of run flat tyres are reinforced, the materials used during construction are mostly the same as regular tyres.
+Even though the sidewalls are reinforced, the materials used during construction are mostly the same as regular tyres.
 This means they will also wear at a similar rate than standard local tyres and you should check them regularly for tread wear and overall condition.

 The only downside to run flat tyres getting a puncture is that they should be replaced rather than repaired.
 It is too difficult to accurately determine whether or not the structure of the tyre wall has been damaged.
 There is also no way of knowing whether the tyres were driven in excess of the recommended speed and distance.
 As a result, the tyres may have been weakened and are no longer safe to use.

 If your vehicle was manufactured and sold with conventional tyres, we would advise against fitting run flat tyres.
 All vehicles sold with run flat tyres require a tyre pressure monitoring system (TPMS) which alerts the driver when the tyres are punctured or in the event of a sudden drop in tyre pressure.
 Without TPMS, drivers would continue driving, oblivious to the fact that there might be an issue with their tyres.
 Fitting run flat tyres in this instance presents a serious safety risk.

 Why should cars with run flat tyres not use standard tyres?
 The answer is quite simple actually.
 Many car manufacturers fitting run flat tyres to their vehicles no longer provide a spare tyre or the tools to change it.
 As a result, if you switch to standard tyres, you may not be able to replace it on the side of the road when damage or a puncture occur.